fenago/tableau-server/md/server/tabcmd Commands - Tableau.md

 Note the following when you use this command:

--   **Permissions**: To get a file, you must have the [Download/Web Save As]{.uicontrol} permission.
+-   **Permissions**: To get a file, you must have the [Download/Web Save As] permission.
 By default, this permission is allowed or inherited for all roles, although permissions can be set per workbook or view.